Analysis interpretation and preparation

 A blood test for IgG and IgM is an important laboratory diagnostic method that allows you to assess the immune system's response to infectious agents.
 The combination of these two indicators helps determine the stage of the disease and understand whether the infection occurred recently or whether the body has already formed immunity.

-Correct interpretation of the results, combined with clinical data, allows the doctor to obtain a more complete picture of the patient's health status.
+Correct interpretation results combined with clinical data allows the doctor to obtain a more complete picture of the patient's health status.

 Add a comment